Elizabeth Morgan Act: Background

-Wolf again involved himself in the case when he co-sponsored the 1996 rider bill that became the Elizabeth Morgan Act.
-The new law was narrowly worded to apply to the circumstances of Morgan's daughter, allowing the child in those circumstances to refuse consent to custody or visitation by her father, and preventing the District of Columbia courts from issuing custody or visitation orders or sanctions against Morgan.
-Having the protection of the 1996 Congressional act, Morgan and her daughter then returned to the United States.
+Wolf then co-sponsored the Elizabeth Morgan Act, a 1996 rider bill.
+The new law was narrowly worded to apply to the circumstances of Morgan's daughter, allowing a child in those circumstances to refuse consent to custody or visitation by her father, and preventing the District of Columbia courts from issuing custody or visitation orders or sanctions against Morgan.
+Upon its passage, Morgan and her daughter returned to the United States.

-The father, Dr. Eric Foretich, sued against the effect of the act in 1997.
-On December 16, 2003, the act was overturned by the U.S. Court of Appeals for the District of Columbia, who ruled that the law was so narrowly written that it targeted Foretich and treated him as a danger to his child without formal charges, illegally punishing him.
-The law was moot and had no practical effect on the daughter, who was by then 21 and could choose for herself whether or not to see her father.
+Foretich sued in 1997 to have the act declared unconstitutional.
+On December 16, 2003, the act invalidated by the U.S. Court of Appeals for the District of Columbia, which ruled that the law was so narrowly written that it functioned as an unconstitutional bill of attainder.
+However, the ruling had no practical effect on Hilary, who was aged 21 years and could choose whether to see her father.